eLearning: Revolutionizing Education In The Digital Age

 1. Definition of eLearning:

-eLearning, short for electronic learning, is the use of electronic technologies to deliver educational content and facilitate learning experiences.
+eLearning, short for electronic learning, uses electronic technologies to deliver educational content and facilitate learning experiences.

-It encompasses a wide range of digital tools, such as computers, tablets, smartphones, the internet, and multimedia, to create and distribute educational materials. eLearning offers a flexible and accessible approach to education, enabling learners to study remotely at their own pace and convenience.
+It offers a flexible and accessible approach to education, enabling learners to study remotely at their own pace and convenience.

 2. History of eLearning: